matthewscharles/instrument-maker/README.md

 ### Why the im. prefix?

-We wanted to avoid obscure names that might clash with existing Pd objects.
+We wanted to avoid obscure names that might clash with existing Pd objects (thus pushing us into obscure IKEA-style naming conventions, but in our latest version we are starting to move toward plainer names.

+Some colleagues have noted that the im prefix is useful to indicate objects used separately as a beginner library.
 By installing the IM folder within Pd's built-in search path, it's still possible to create `im/sensor` etc. with a slash instead of a dot.

 <details><summary>Note: Instrument Maker is 100% Pd Vanilla. </summary>
-All of our objects are based on recombinations of the core Pd objects rather than C code, and so should work on platforms based on libPd (such as Bela and Mobile Music Platform) without the need for any external libraries.
+All of our objects are based on recombinations of the core Pd objects rather than C code, and so should work on libPd based platforms such as Bela without the need for any external libraries.
 This also means that the back end should provide a field day for people learning to patch in more depth in Pd — but the legibility at this level is a longer term project!!</details>